FINED: Feed Instance-Wise Information Need with Essential and Disentangled Parametric Knowledge from the Past

 The overall performance of the proposed method is displayed in Table~\ref{tab:main_exp}.
-Six widely used conventional recommendation models are used as the backbone models, the feature interaction operators of which include dnn-based, product-based, and attention-based methodologies.
-From the results, one can see that EDK consistently offers significant performance improvements for all the selected backbone models.
+And the compatibility experiment on different backbones is displayed in Table~\ref{tab:compact}.

+(\textbf{RQ1}) For the model performance, from Table~\ref{tab:main_exp}, one can see that \modelname consistently outperform all the baseline models, including memory networks, incremental learning methods, distributionally robust models, and the recent proposed parametric knowledge base model.
 The improvements are statistically significant under p-value $<0.001$.
 This validates that compressing knowledge of old data documents into parameters could preserve useful knowledge and offer performance gains for recommender systems.

-In addition, \modelname shows superior model compatibility, which demonstrates the effectiveness of our established parametric knowledge base under the essential and disentangled constraints.
+(\textbf{RQ2}) From Table~\ref{tab:compact}, one can see that \modelname consistently offers significant performance improvements for all the selected backbone models.
+The improvements are statistically significant under p-value $<0.001$.
+This shows that \modelname has superior model compatibility, which demonstrates the effectiveness of our established parametric knowledge base under the essential and disentangled constraints.